 Your Kangaroo Island adventure starts as soon as you touch down.
 Take a look at our top picks of what to see on Australia’s third largest island.

-- Dine on the local seafood, including: oysters, abalone, prawns, Southern Rock lobster, King George whiting, snapper and freshwater marron.
+- Dine on the local seafood, including: oysters, abalone, Southern Rock lobster, King George whiting, snapper and calamari.